 Both UDP and TCP divide your data into smaller units called data packets.
 These include the sender’s and receiver’s IPs, various configurations, the actual data you are sending, and the trailer — the data that indicates the end of the packet.

 So, which is better — UDP or TCP?
-Like in all such cases, it all depends on what you use them for.
+It all depends on what you use them for.
 If you need a fast and constant data transmission for an application to work properly, you will have to use UDP.
 Otherwise, TCP is a stable and reliable protocol for transferring data and not losing any of it along the way.

 UDP is faster than TCP but is also more error-prone.
 The reason is that UDP doesn’t use such an acute checking of packets as TCP and employs a more continuous data flow.
 TCP sends its data in sequence, so it uses more flow control.
 It makes the connection safer and smoother but reduces speed due to a lot of back-and-forth communication between the sender and receiver.